linguini1/pygmy/README.md

 ## Other Goodies

-Along with the Pygmy and PygmyGS E-CAD design files _and_ free, open-source software, there is additionally parametric CAD enclosure designs included in this repository.
+Along with the Pygmy and PygmyGS E-CAD design files _and_ free, [open-source software][https://github.com/linguini1/pygmy-nx], there is additionally parametric CAD enclosure designs included in this repository.

 The PygmyGS case can be found under [`ground-station/enclosure`](./ground-station/enclosure), along with an assembly file so you can see the PygmyGS mounted inside it with all the fasteners.